Build the future?

 Federal and State departments have been particularly skilled at also shifting service provision onto council-funded libraries.
 Many departments no longer provide information in easily-understandable hardcopy, and applications for grants, allowances, licenses and jobs are now often exclusively available on departmental websites.
 This allows the departments to reduce staff and work on creating ever more complex ways to apply for things, instead of service the public.
 In the meantime, the elderly woman who emigrated from Italy 60 years ago and just wants to work out what visa her niece needs to come from Italy and look after her is forced to go to her local library to work it out.
 The woman who has worked for the electoral commission at each of the last ten elections but who has never owned a computer now has to apply for work at the next one online, entering all of her information again.
 The childcare worker has to come to the library to download, fill in and submit her police check form for the Working with Children card the state government requires.

 The library now has to help these people to complete basic government administrative tasks, because more bureaucracy is being created but less service points are provided.
 "It's on our website" is the new magical solution to all information distribution problems, as far as State and Federal bureaucrats are concerned.
 This pleases their bosses, as it's a pretty cheap way to distribute information, but it utterly fails to consider whether this is the most appropriate way to 'interact' with citizens (sorry, 'customers').
-Meanwhile libraries carry the can yet again, having had the provision of these services affectively shifted across to them.
+Meanwhile libraries carry the can yet again, having had the provision of these services effectively shifted across to them.

 You can't cut the ribbon on ongoing quality service